The PS5 has arrived — here is how it looks

 Sony finally unveiled the PS5 during its Future of Gaming event, and it looks, well, awesome.

 The box is predominately white and features sleek curves.
-There is a black middle section where the components are held, and Sony's signature blue lighting accents the edges of the box.
+There is a black middle section that slopes like a skateboard ramp.
+This is where the components are held and there appears to be some ventilation on the edges for cooling.
+Sony's signature blue lighting accents the edges of the box, giving the console a futuristic look.
+On the front of the console are USB-A and USB-C ports.

-Not everyone is so enthusiastic about it, however.
-The divisive design has sparked some polarizing opinions, much like the new DualSense controller, which also features a mostly white color scheme with some black and blue accents.

-There will be two versions of the PS5, a regular PS5 and a PS5 Digital Edition without a CD drive.
+Based on the brief glimpse we got of the console, it appears to be sitting on a removable circular base that elevates the front end of the console when it is positioned vertically.
+We'll need to see it in person to see exactly how it all works.
+Regardless, the PS5 can be placed on its bottom or side for a vertical or horizontal orientation.
+I've got to admit, it looks a bit funky on its side.

 - PS5 games: All confirmed games so far